fmonniot/scala3mock/docs/user-guide/features.md

 This is an overview of Scala3Mock features.
 Some section in this page have a dedicated page as well.
 Those pages will be indicated when present.

 Do note that although the authors tried to be thorough when writing this page, some features might have slipped through the cracks.
-All supported use cases are covered by a test in the [core/features] and [core/mock] packages.
+All supported use cases are covered by a test in the [core/features](https://github.com/fmonniot/scala3mock/tree/main/core/src/test/scala/eu/monniot/scala3mock/features) and [core/mock](https://github.com/fmonniot/scala3mock/tree/main/core/src/test/scala/eu/monniot/scala3mock/mock) packages.

-> TODO Fix link once I know the full URL they should point to.

 Scala3Mock provides fully type-safe support for almost all Scala features.